AnshMittal1811/CUDAX365/README.md

 Day 357: Final code refactoring: clean up and refactor the codebase for readability, modularity, and prepare it for possible public release (if applicable)

+Day 358: Run an end-to-end test of the refactored code to ensure everything still works and is reproducible from scratch (scripts, README, etc.)